maxaragit/tbc-concept/README.md

 #used helping assistans (chatgpt,gemini)
 #fix notes header elements pop up only using dropdown menu
 #fonts are not matching with original site
+#on smaller screens background colors and shadows must be removed